chicio/chicio.github.io/_drafts/2021-03-08-ios-test-multiple-configuration-test-plan.md

 {% include blog-lazy-image.html description="The BehaviourTestPlan configurations" width="1500" height="889" src="/assets/images/posts/test-plan-behaviour-configuration.jpg" %}

 Last but not least I created a last test plan called `AllTestPlan.xctestplan` where I added all tests from all the test targets and I can use it to have a feedback when my change is spread across the logic, behaviour and UI.
 So how can I set which test plan I want to run?
 In the `Test` section of the `Edit Scheme` screen you can choose the default test plan to be run with the `cmd + U` option.
 In this way you can change based on the piece of code you're working on.

 {% include blog-lazy-image.html description="The default test plan is launched with the classic cmd + U shortcut" width="1500" height="889" src="/assets/images/posts/test-plan-set-default.jpg" %}

 #### Conclusion

-XXX
+Test plan are the perfect tool that let you organize your tests in a better way.
+They will enable you to test only the application/framework part you're working on in order to have a faster tests feedback loop.
+So in case you need a range sllider component, go on `RangeUISlider` github repository and check it out!! :sunglasses:.
+You won't regret.